august-swillus/commonPeak/README.md

 ---

 **Dependencies and system requirements**

+Compatible with Linux and MacOS, but not Windows systems.

 All required dependencies are installed automatically.
 However, depending on your system, you might need to install any of the following dependencies: